Do Teachers Need Liability Insurance? [8 Reasons to Buy Your Own]

 Teachers need liability insurance to cover the thousands of risks they face daily.
 It’s also important because they may only have limited or conditional coverage through the liability policy carried by the school where they work.

-Educator liability insurance from Insurance Canopy offers these essential coverages:
+Educator liability insurance from Insurance Canopy includes these essential coverages:

 • General and professional liability